20goto10/tictactoe/README.md

-# clojure_scratch
+# tictactoe

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project designed to teach me Clojure.

 ## Usage

-FIXME
+Currently if you "lein run" you will see a board populated randomly with X, O, or _ (blank), and a report on whether any of those have achieved a straight line across the board width (ordinarily 3 in Tic-Tac-Toe).

+A little part of this code was adapted from someone else's Tic-Tac-Toe Clojure project.

+I will be attempting to convert this into Pente.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Nobody.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the do whatever the heck you want with it non-license.